 If you are very web savvy you wouldn't even need us.
 You could setup your Facebook and Twitter accounts by yourself, make them look professional and start posting.

-If you decide you want to add Social Media Marketing to your website please feel free to contact us and we can help you get it setup and running beautifully.
-We can even teach you how to be more web savvy so you won't require our help in the future for most tasks.
+If you decide you want to add Social Media Marketing to your website please feel free to email designSEO to setup an in-person consultation.
+We can help you get it setup and running beautifully.
+We can even teach you how to be more web savvy so you won't require our help in the future for most tasks and so you're not wasting your time (or money) on advertising campaigns that don't work.